dahak-metagenomics/dahak/docs/index.md

 directory to bind-mount:

 ```
-SINGULARITY_BINDPATH="data:/data" snakemake --use-singularity <target>
+$ SINGULARITY_BINDPATH="data:/data" snakemake --use-singularity <target>
 ```

 These workflows will use default parameter values for each step of the workflow.

-To use a custom configuration file,
+To use a custom configuration file (JSON or YAML format),

 ```
-(TBA)
+$ snakemake --configfile myworkflowparams_20180131.json

+$ SINGULARITY_BINDPATH="data:/data" snakemake --use-singularity <target>
 ```